Recorded - Tuesday August 19, 2014

-Listen to the Nuclear Law Committee Conference Call to discuss what’s next for the Yucca Mountain Nuclear Waste Repository in light of the D.C.
-Circuit’s In re Aiken County decision.
-Hear from a distinguished panel of experts on the topic, who will give us their perspectives on the future of the repository.
+Listen to the Nuclear Law Committee Conference Call for a panel discussion and teleconference on the history of nuclear waste policy in the United States.
+We will hear from a distinguished panel of experts on the topic, who will give us their perspectives on this topic.

 Listen to the recording: